Integration with External Applications

 CLAMDSOCKET <path_to_clamd_UNIX_socket>

-or (if TCP connection is used instead of a UNIX socket):
+or (if a TCP connection is used instead of a UNIX socket):

 ENABLECLAMD true